eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 -   Installing a vocabulary now fully refreshes the application state
 -   Workspaces, which are prefix of an other workspace, are now correctly handled

-## eccenca DataPlatform v24.1.0
+## eccenca DataPlatform v24.1.1

-We're excited to bring you the latest update to DataPlatform v24.1.0, which introduces new features, improvements and bug fixes:
+We're excited to bring you the latest update to DataPlatform v24.1, which introduces new features, improvements and bug fixes:

+v24.1.1 of DataPlatform ships the following fixes:

+-   GraphDB license endpoints returns an empty value, if the GraphDB free is configured.

 v24.1.0 of DataPlatform adds the following new features: